WilliamHope2020/Animated-Game-Theory-Simulation/README.md

 Currently, this new version has features such as adding new dots (competitors), removing dots where size = 0 (bankruptcy), antitrust scrutiny policy (when a dot's size is too big), and when a dot is twice the size of another dot, it consumes that dot's size.
 If you are curious about the implications of this simulation, it is meant to be a realistic representation to how game theory is in every day life.

-I would also like to acknowledge that I did, in fact, use ChatGPT 3.5 to help troubleshoot coding errors and improve efficencies in production.
+I would also like to acknowledge that I did, in fact, use ChatGPT 3.5 to help troubleshoot coding errors and improve efficiencies in production.

 This idea is not created by ChatGPT, it is my own idea and interest to create a game theory simulation in Python.